-If it’s a new role you’re trying to staff, carefully consider the tasks you want the employee to take on short term and long term, and the levels of education and experience your ideal candidate should possess.
+If it’s a new role you’re trying to staff, carefully consider the tasks you want the employee to take on in both the short term and long term, and the levels of education and experience your ideal candidate should possess.
 If you need to hire an employee for a vacated role, take the opportunity to evaluate whether you want to make changes to the position.
 Chances are you’ll want to add or shift some responsibilities, especially if the job description has not been updated recently.

 2. Cast a wide net

 When you’re ready to start recruiting candidates, cast your net deep and wide.
-Of course, you want to post the opening on your website and on job boards that cater to your company’s industry.
-And you should also share the job ad on your company’s social media accounts.
-But don’t forget about the power of in-person networking to spread the news of your open position, whether you’re attending a casual lunch, professional event or industry conference.
+You want to post the opening on your website and on job boards that cater to your company’s industry, of course.
+But you should also share the job ad on your company’s social media accounts.

 3. Don’t shortchange the resume review

-While your conversations will naturally take different courses, be sure to ask all candidates the same questions to keep the playing field level.
-And don’t forget to sell yourself and your company.
-After all, interviews are a two-way street: You want to find the most qualified person for the job, but a candidate will want to be equally excited about joining the team.
+While your conversations will naturally take different courses, be sure to ask all candidates the same general questions to keep the playing field level.
+And explain what makes your company and its corporate culture special.
+Remember, interviews are a two-way street: You want to find the most qualified person for the job, but a candidate will want to be equally excited about joining the team.

 5. Determine the right salary range

 In any business environment, offering a competitive compensation package is key to attracting top talent.
-By consulting resources like Robert Half’s annual Salary Guides, you can ensure your starting pay ranges are on par with, or better than, what other companies in your area are offering.
-You can also use our Salary Calculator to quickly and easily compute average starting salary ranges for various job titles in your city.
+By consulting resources like Robert Half’s annual Salary Guides, you can ensure your starting pay ranges are on par with, or better than, what your competitors are offering.
+You can also use our Salary Calculator to easily adjust those national average salary ranges for your market.